Ems Ukaz: Immediate trigger and publication

-In the 1870s, the Kyiv Hromada and the South-Western Branch of the Imperial Russian Geographic Society began to publish important works in Kyiv in the Russian language on Ukrainian ethnography.
-Authors included Mykhailo Drahomanov, Volodymyr Antonovych, Ivan Yakovych Rudchenko, and Pavlo Chubynsky.
-They held an Archaeological Congress in 1874, and published in the Russian-language paper Kyiv telegraf.
+In the 1870s, the Kyiv Hromada and the Southwestern Branch of the Imperial Russian Geographic Society began to publish important works in on Ukrainian ethnography.
+The publications were in Russian language and were printed in Kyiv, with their authors including Mykhailo Drahomanov, Volodymyr Antonovych, Ivan Rudchenko, and Pavlo Chubynsky.
+They held an Archaeological Congress in 1874, and published in the Russian-language paper Kievsky telegraf.

 A member of the Geographic Society, Mikhail Yuzefovich, sent two letters to Saint Petersburg warning of separatist activity.
 Tsar Alexander II appointed an Imperial Commission on Ukrainophile Propaganda in the Southern Provinces of Russia, which found evidence of a danger to the state and recommended extending the scope of the Valuev Circular of 1863.
 While enjoying a spa in Bad Ems, Germany, on May 18, 1876, Alexander signed what would come to be called the Ems Ukaz, which extended the publication ban to all books and song lyrics in the "Little Russian dialect" and prohibited the import of such materials.
-Also, public lectures, plays, and song performances in Ukrainian were forbidden, as well as teaching of any discipline in Ukrainian.
+Public lectures, plays, and song performances, as well as teaching of any discipline in Ukrainian were forbidden as well.
 Prohibited was also preservation or circulation of any Ukrainian book in school libraries.
 Teachers suspected of Ukrainophilism were removed from teaching.